wearecodenation/master21-git101/simcnee/README.md

-Hi my name is simon..
+Hi my name is simon